owatson1/olivia-watson-analytics-portfolio/project-1-wearables/project1_process_methodology.md

 **Heart rate:** The dataset includes heart rate data, but fewer than 15 users have meaningful records.
 With complete heart rate data, I could calculate actual exercise intensity rather than relying on the device's intensity classification.

 **Statistical testing:** The patterns I identify are descriptive.
-To make causal claims — "inconsistent users are less healthy" — I'd need to run significance tests and control for confounders.
-That's outside scope for this dataset but worth noting.
+To make causal claims such as "inconsistent users are less healthy", I'd need to run significance tests and control for confounders.
+That's outside the scope for this dataset, but still worth noting.

 ---